Who is at Fault When a Pedestrian is Hit By a Car?

 Drivers who encounter such pedestrians and fail to yield or take reasonably necessary precautions to avoid injuring the pedestrian will be guilty of a misdemeanor criminal offense.Sacramento Pedestrian Injury Lawyer

-Sacramento Injury Lawyer Ed Smith has over thirty-years of experience successfully representing clients who have been involved in accidents.
-If you have been involved in an accident involving a motor vehicle and a pedestrian, it is important that you seek experienced legal counsel right away.
-Contact the Law Offices of Edward A. Smith today at (916) 921-6400 or 1-800-404-5400.
+I’m Ed Smith, a pedestrian injury lawyer in Sacramento with nearly 40 years of experience successfully representing clients who have been involved in accidents.
+If you have been in an accident involving a motor vehicle and a pedestrian, you must seek experienced legal counsel right away.
+Call our injury attorneys today at 916.921.6400 or 800.404.5400.
 If you prefer email, please fill out our contact form.